MemWeaver: A Hierarchical Memory from Textual Interactive Behaviors for Personalized Generation: Experiments

 \subsubsection{Analysis of Behavioral Memory Components}

 We performed a fine-grained ablation to dissect the contributions of the components within the behavioral memory.
-The primary observation is that the complete model consistently outperforms all its ablated variants, confirming that temporal edges, semantic edges, and the edge weighting mechanism are all integral to its performance.
+The complete model consistently outperforms all its ablated variants, confirming that temporal edges, semantic edges, and the edge weighting mechanism are all integral to its performance.
 When comparing the two types of connections, we find that the removal of semantic edges causes a more significant performance drop than the removal of temporal edges.
 This suggests that the semantic content and relationships between user actions carry more weight in constructing an effective user profile than their purely sequential ordering.
 Finally, the study reveals that the edge weighting mechanism is the most critical component.
 The variant without edge weighting suffers the most severe performance degradation, demonstrating that simply constructing a graph of behaviors is insufficient.
-Instead, the ability to quantify the relevance of these relationships through fine-grained weighting is critically important.
+Instead, the ability to quantify these relationships through fine-grained weighting is important.